matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 - :star: Declaring a **volatile** Java variable means the value of this variable will never be called thread-locally all reads and writes will go straight to **main memory**.
-Access to the variable acts as through it is enclosed in a synchronized block, synchronized on itself.
+Access to the variable acts as through it is enclosed in a synchronized block, synchronized on itself
 - A class loader is a part of JVM.
 Technically namespaces are unique per class loader.
-Usually there is just 1 class loader per program.
+Usually there is just 1 class loader per program
 - In Java Threading support, thread mostly communicate with each other via shared objects or shared member variables with the same object.
     - Thread interference : different thread access the same data
     - Memory Consistency Errors : A thread sees a state inconsistent value of a variable